 In the glass industry, it is largely the energy-intensive melting processes that have an impact on the environment and natural resources.
 In the supply chain, the processing of raw materials and packaging materials and the transport of raw materials and finished products primarily influence energy efficiency.
 Vetropack therefore focuses on increasing the energy efficiency of its furnaces and increasing the proportion of used glass in production.
-The company wants to achieve a proportion of used glass of 70% and operate climate-neutral logistics across the whole Group by 2030.
-Another important way of conserving natural resources is lighter glass containers.
-Efforts to reduce their weight are being made as part of VIP Glass technology.
+Vetropack is implementing an energy management system at more and more sites for this purpose.
+In addition to plant-related energy reduction measures - which are linked to the relevant life cycles - alternative energy sources are becoming increasingly important.
+The company plans to convert to "green electricity" by 2025.